 Download or Transition Data From Your Account

-If you will lose access to some or all U-M computing services, see Managing Your Digital Files and Information When You Leave U-M for information to help you transition files, messages, and other digital data that you want to keep.
+If you will lose access to some or all U-M computing services, refer to Managing Your Digital Files and Information When You Leave U-M for information to help you transition files, messages, and other digital data that you want to keep.

+Business access to another person's account.
 In cases where ownership of digital files and information is not transferred before an employee leaves the university—or when a U-M account holder becomes incapacitated or dies—units and others may need access to that information for U-M business reasons.
 In rare cases, people with a personal relationship to the account holder may want to retrieve personal materials held in a U-M account.
-For information about requesting access, see Getting Access to Someone Else's Account.
+For information about requesting access, refer to Getting Access to Someone Else's Account.